 Electronically filed documents subject to the mandatory electronic filing requirements in limited, unlimited, and complex civil actions can be filed until midnight on the day that the filing is due, and will be considered timely pursuant to Code of Civil Procedure section 1010.6 subdivision (d)(1)(D).
 The document is “filed” at the date and time it is received by the court and the confirmation of receipt is created.
 See Cal.
 Rules of Court, Rule 2.259(a)(1).
 Any electronically filed document received by the Court on or after midnight will be file stamped on the next court day.

-The following original documents may not be filed electronically for civil cases:
+The following original documents may not be filed electronically: